Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Modular Invariance of Vertex Algebra Characters

 Moreover, under this identification, we have $\xi = g(\sigma)^{-(b+d\ell)}$.
 Hence (\ref{aclbdl}) is equal to

 We apply Lemma \ref{lemma.shift.of.shift} to reduce (\ref{pre-reduction}) to

 Using formula (\ref{zeromode.shift}) we may write (\ref{post-reduction}) as

 \begin{rem} Shift operators do not in general preserve the positive energy condition.
-However rationality relative to $h$ guarantees that $\sigma$ may be chosen sufficiently small that both $(V, \om(\sigma))$ and $(V, \om((a + c\ell)\sigma))$ are rational conformal vertex algebras, all of whose irreducible modules are positive energy. \end{rem} The outcome of the preceding discussion is the following proposition. \begin{prop} Let $(V, \om)$ and $h \in V_1$ be as above, and assume that $(V, \om)$ is rational relative to $h$, and cofinite relative to the splitting induced by $g(\sigma)$ defined in \textup{(}\ref{gsigma.2}\textup{)}.
+However rationality relative to $h$ guarantees that $\sigma$ may be chosen sufficiently small that both $(V, \om(\sigma))$ and $(V, \om((a + c\ell)\sigma))$ are rational conformal vertex algebras, all of whose irreducible modules are positive energy. \end{rem} The outcome of the preceding discussion is the following proposition. \begin{prop} Let $V$, $\om$, $h$ and $u$ be as in Definition \ref{F.definition}.
 Fix $\ell \in \Z_{>0}$ and $A = \twobytwo abcd \in SL_2(\Z)$.
 Then there exists a matrix $\ov{\rho} = \ov{\rho}_{M, M'}$, whose entries depend on $\ell, \sigma$, such that for each irreducible $h$-stable positive energy $V$-module $M$ the relation

 holds \textup{(}where the sum runs over all irreducible $h$-stable positive energy $V$-modules $M'$\textup{)}. \end{prop}

 We now convert the modular transformations for $G_M$ into modular transformations for $F_M$.
 We begin by temporarily restricting attention to $u = \vac$ (and omitting it from the notation).
 By Lemma \ref{lemma.tracetoKW} we have